 The Best USB Microscope of 2019Science

-A USB microscope uses a camera take a image that you would normally see through the eyepiece and shows it on your Windows or Mac computer.
+A USB microscope uses a camera to take an image that you would normally see through the eyepiece and show it on your Windows or Mac computer.

 The first USB microscope products were very little more than toys.
 They were interesting, but the pictures were grainy and barely acceptable for personal use.
 For many years, they were most useful for circuit board work and encouraging a child’s interest in science.